 Q. Does Completing a CNA Program Make Me a Certified Nurse?

-Completing a CNA training program and taking the licensure test certifies an individual to operate as a nurse assistant only.
+No, It certifies you to operate as a nurse assistant only.

 Q. Do CNAs Administer Medications?